seanastricker/GauntletSim/docs/scope-creep.md

 ## Levels of Winning
 - if you have higher social/CCAT score, your job offer is more than $200k (based on some scale)

-## End of Game
-- link to Cohort 3 application

 ## Player appearance
 - removing smoothing effect for better graphics